Fedict/rdfvalidator/README.md

-# DCAT-AP Validator
+# RDF Validator

-Offline / command line [DCAT-AP 1.1](https://joinup.ec.europa.eu/asset/dcat_application_profile/description) validator.
+Offline / command line rdf validator.

-The stand-alone jar already contains a set of (SPARQL) rules, the output will be an HTML report.
+The stand-alone jar already contains a set of [DCAT-AP 1.1](https://joinup.ec.europa.eu/asset/dcat_application_profile/description) validator.
+SPARQL rules checking:

+ * mandatory classes and properties
+ * recommended properties
+ * the use of the EU Publication Office's [MDR Authority](http://publications.europa.eu/mdr/authority/) lists (controlled vocabularies)
+ * best practices (e.g. language tags on literals)

+The output will be an HTML report with a list of subjects violating the rule.

 ### Requirements